digibib/koha-rfidhub/README.md

 ### From package
 Debian package with a compiled binary for amd64 will be provided from our apt-repository.
 The package will set up an upstart job to run the server.

+## Production use

+### Prequisites
+* The RFID-hub uses a pool of TCP connections to the SIP-server.
+Because the SIP-server infers the transaction branch from the accounts in SIPConfig.xml, a small patch must be applied to make the SIP-server accept the AO-field (institution id) as branch when doing checkouts.
+TODO create bugzilla entry & link it here.

 ## Q&A
 __Q__: What happens if staff opens a browser and goes to the checkout or checkin page, when another browser or browsertab on the same computer allready has one of those pages open?